wesketchum/dqm/docs/README.md

-For the implementation, most functions that handle data are templated and the template argument is the type of the data (for example, `detdataformats::wib::WIBFrame`).
+For the implementation, most functions that handle data are templated and the template argument is the type of the data (for example, `fddetdataformats::WIBFrame`).
 Pointers to the data are extracted from the fragments in the decoder, which also filters the type of fragment that DQM supports (`kProtoWIB, kWIB`) Before starting the processing, there is a preprocessing pipeline that will check the data, throw some errors if something